Residential Recycling Services

 - Limited to two boxes no larger than 20 inches long by 20 inches wide by 20 inches high per pick-up.

 - Limited to one television or one monitor per pick-up.
 Do not need to be placed in a box and are exempt from weight / size restrictions.

-- Excessive quantities are considered commercial waste and will not be accepted.
+- Excessive quantities will be considered commercial waste and will not be accepted.

 Direct-to-Manufacturer E-waste Recycling

 You can also recycle directly with the manufacturer of your computer or television and related equipment.
 See the Texas Commission on Environmental Quality website for more information.

 Automotive fluids including antifreeze, gasoline, diesel and motor oil may be disposed of properly at the facilities below.

 - Please contact the facility before arriving.

-- All facilities below accept up to five gallons of motor oil and oil filters.
+- All facilities below accept up to 5 gallons of motor oil and oil filters.
 Not all facilities accept all the same automotive fluids.
 Please see notes below.